 If you think that you’ve seen a baby bed bug in your home, we recommend sending a picture or specimen to your local pest control professional to rule out other types of pests.
 At MMPC, we offer a free online pest ID service where you can send photos for identification.

-Right after it hatches, a baby bed bug in the 1st instar stage measures approximately 1.5 mm in length — slightly smaller than the thickness of a quarter.
+Right after it hatches, a baby bed bug in the 1st instar stage measures approximately 1.5 mm in length (about the size of a sesame seed).

-After each molt, it increases in length by approximately 0.5 to 1 mm.
-Baby bed bugs are around 2 mm long in the 2nd instar stage, 2.5 mm long in the 3rd instar stage, 3 mm long in the 4th instar stage, and 4 mm long in the 5th instar stage.
+After each molt, it increases in length by approximately 0.5–1 mm.
+Bed bug nymphs are around 2 mm long in the 2nd instar stage, 2.5 mm long in the 3rd instar stage, 3 mm long in the 4th instar stage, and 4 mm long in the 5th instar stage.

-Baby bed bugs are typically off-white or yellow in color depending on the instar stage.
-Their bodies are lightest and most translucent in the 1st instar stage, and gradually darken over time.
+Baby bed bugs are usually off-white or yellow in color, depending on the instar stage.
+Their bodies are lightest and most translucent in the 1st instar stage, and they gradually darken as they grow.

-One thing to note is that baby bed bugs also feed on blood.
-The digested blood after a meal can be easily seen as a dark mark within their translucent bodies.
+One thing to note is that bed bug nymphs also feed on blood.
+The digested blood after a meal can be easily seen as a dark mass within their translucent bodies.

 Pictures of Baby Bed Bugs